microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-add-categories.md

 | Content-Type  | application/json  |

 ## Request body
-In the request body, supply the odata.id of the existing [educationCategory](../resources/educationcategory.md) object to add to this assignment.
+In the request body, supply the odata.id of the existing [educationCategory](../resources/educationcategory.md) object(s) to add to this assignment.

 ## Response